Frequently Asked Questions

 Frontier means: Frontier Accounting and Secretarial Services Proprietary Limited

-Nova Property Group is a Group of companies owning and controlling assets worth in excess of R2,5 billion through a group of subsidiary companies.
+Nova Property Group is a Group of companies owning and controlling assets worth in excess of R2,5 billion through a group of subsidiary and affiliated companies.
 These assets comprise a balanced mix of commercial properties, both retail and office, and mixed-use residential developments, throughout South Africa.

 The holding company of the Nova Property Group is Nova PropGrow.

-Established in 2011, through the assimilation of a number of smaller, independently-owned companies, the Nova Property Group, commonly referred to as Nova Properties, became and remains independent and is a well-managed group of companies, that renders comprehensive property management and development, accounting, tax and company secretarial services to a self-owned property portfolio.
+Established in 2011, through the assimilation of a number of smaller, independently-owned companies, the Nova Property Group, commonly referred to as Nova Properties, became and remains independent as a well-managed group of companies, that renders comprehensive property management and development, accounting, tax and company secretarial services to a self-owned property portfolio.

-Nova Properties owns 24 property owning subsidiaries.
+Nova Properties owns 16 property owning subsidiaries.

-Nova Properties is audited annually, and the most recent audit was completed for February 2019.
+Nova Properties is audited annually, and the most recent audit was completed for February 2021.

-Nova Properties’ last Annual General Meeting was held on 29 May 2019.
+Nova Properties’ last Annual General Meeting was held on 28 August 2021.

 As per the Directors page on the website.